khielagana/digitalcafe-2024/doc/walkthrough/0001 - Digital Cafe.md

 You can think of a web application (henceforth "web app") as a web page that stores data.
 This sounds like a simple addition, but it isn't.
 Having to manage data is where almost all the complexity of modern web development comes from.
 Thankfully, special programming libraries called _frameworks_ are available to help us design and run such applications easily.

 In this walkthrough, we will be building a simple e-commerce application for a company that sells coffee.
+Users should be able to browse products, add products to their cart, and check out their orders.
+There are a lot of requirements in that one sentence.

 We will use the Django framework to build our web app.
+The repository you are in right now is a snapshot of the code we had after writing documents 0001 through 0010.
+Note that you might not be able to download and run this repository directly, because we have excluded a settings file from the git repository.
+It shouldn't matter: you are meant to build Digital Cafe from scratch in your own repository.
+Use this repo as a guide, not as something to copy in its entirety.

 ## Objectives